nathan-mc/nathan-mc/README.md

 - 👋 Hi, I’m @nathan-mc
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning JS / React.
+- 🌱 I’m currently learning React & Astro!

 <!---
 nathan-mc/nathan-mc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.